 DIY Bath Salts: Gentle Detox Ginger Bath Recipe

 This makes a spicy bath!
-I use the combination of ginger powder, Epsom salts, and the Dead Sea salts.
-Together they gently draw out toxins and impurities from the body.
+The combination of ginger powder, Epsom salts, and the Dead Sea salts will gently draw out toxins and impurities from the body.
 It’s also energizing and stimulating.
 Ginger is a spice so it keeps your water toasty warm.
-I would highly suggest dry brushing before dipping your toe in this bath.
-If you are giving this as a gift, sprinkle chamomile flowers on the top of the jar.
+If your teens want to give this as a gift, sprinkle chamomile flowers on the top of the jar.

 - 1 cup Dead Sea Salt